Carlos L. Arteaga, M.D.

-The Breast Cancer Program (BC) includes 27 members from 12 academic departments from Vanderbilt University School of Medicine (VUSM), Vanderbilt School of Nursing, and Meharry Medical College.
-Program members have expertise in cellular signaling and molecular biology, breast pathology, medical, surgical, and radiation oncology, clinical trial design, epidemiology and quality of life studies, mass spectrometry, biostatistics, and biomedical informatics.
+The Breast Cancer Program (BC) includes 28 members from 11 academic departments from Vanderbilt University School of Medicine (VUSM), School of Nursing, and School of Engineering.
+Program members have expertise in cellular signaling and molecular biology, breast pathology, genomic profiling, biomedical informatics, medical, surgical, and radiation oncology, clinical trial design, epidemiology, and supportive care studies.

 The program has a strong emphasis on breast epithelial cell and molecular biology, basic science driven translational and clinical research, and molecular epidemiology.
 Main scientific goals of the BC include:

 To identify and stimulate meritorious and fundable basic science-based and translational/clinical research in breast cancer

 To enhance communication among program members and disseminate new data and novel approaches

 To mentor and train investigators in translational research in breast cancer

 To seek and establish research partnerships with other academic institutions, Pharma and Biotech to enhance the program’s translational goals